Based on 856 Owner Experiences Gathered From 212 Sources

-THE GOOD: Often affordably priced • widely available • model variety.
+THE GOOD: Often affordable • widely available • model variety.

 THE BAD: Fair-at-best owner satisfaction and durability / lifespan (like innerspring beds in general) • off gassing possible.

-THE MATTRESSES: Sealy's Response Lineup of models consists of Essentials, Performance, Premium, and Posturepedic.
-They cost $300-$1500+ and are 8.5-16 inches thick.
-They use innerspring coils for support and (gel) foam and gel memory foam (select models) for comfort.
+THE MATTRESSES: Sealy's Response lineup of models consists of Essentials, Performance, Premium, and Posturepedic.
+They cost $290-$1500+ and are 8.5-16 inches thick.
+Innerspring coils are used for support and (gel) foam and gel memory foam (select models) for comfort.

-THE COMPETITION: Mainly Simmons and Serta and other low- and mid- priced beds.
-See the spring mattress reviews – summary or the mattress comparison for how Sealy compares to competitors.
-Also see how Sealy and traditional mattress brands in general compare to newer brands.
+THE COMPETITION: Mostly Simmons and Serta and other low- and mid- priced mattresses.
+See the spring mattress reviews – summary or the mattress comparison as well as the information below to learn how Sealy compares to competitors.
+Also see how traditional mattress brands such as Sealy compare to newer brands.

 Sealy Innerspring Mattress Ratings – Summary

 Off Gassing Odor